What marketing philosophy to follow to achieve the desired goals, and create an extraordinary product concept?

 Clearly define the market and do the research to determine what issues your target audience is facing.

-Once you clearly define the problem, you can define the requirements your product must overcome, which will help you in designing the final product.
+Once you clearly define the problem, you can define the requirements your product must overcome, which will help you design the final product.

 When detecting consumer needs and demands, it is necessary to answer whether the product can meet consumers’ needs?

 It is essential to design tangible and emotional product benefits based on which future consumers will connect with the product or brand.
-Based on the information you have, list the features and benefits of your proposed product from highest to least market importance.
+Based on your information, list the features and benefits of your proposed product from highest to least market importance.

-Think about the features that will turn up the volume and make the concepts more brand-worthy.
+Think about the features that will increase the volume and make the concepts more brand-worthy.

 2. See the product through the customers’ eyes